 "On Ryan Clady, as I tell everybody, these offseason workouts are voluntary and there really is no recourse," Fox said.
 "Ryan is a sharp player, a very big part of our offense.
 He’s basically a cornerstone at the left tackle position.
 He’s also rehabbing an offseason surgery so he technically or physically would not be able to participate in the practices anyway.

 "So he’s taking care of business that way and he’s a guy that I know wants to be a Bronco and the Broncos want Ryan Clady and that’s something that will eventually get worked out."

-Clady could skip training camp, too, but if a long-term deal is not reached and he is forced to play out the season under the franchise tag, there is little chance of Clady missing any regular-season games for the first time in his career.
-Under the tag, Clady's weekly game checks in 2013 would be worth $578,118, which means he'll be on the field when the Broncos host the Baltimore Ravens on Sept.
+Clady could possibly skip training camp, too, but if a long-term deal is not reached and he is forced to play out the season under the franchise tag, there is little chance of Clady missing any regular season games for the first time in his career.
+Under the tag, Clady's weekly game checks in 2013 would be worth $578,118, which means he'll be on the field when the Broncos host the Baltimore Ravens on Thursday, Sept.
 5.

-Should the Broncos use the franchise tag on Clady again in 2014, it would be worth $11.7936 million in salary.
-A hypothetical third franchise tag would be worth $16,982,784, which means playing out the nightmarish (for all sides) scenario of three franchise tags would cost the Broncos over $38.6 million, which is likely close to the amount of guaranteed money that Clady's agent, Pat Dye, is seeking now on a multi-year deal.
+Looking further down the road, should the Broncos use the franchise tag on Clady again in 2014, it would be worth $11.7936 million in salary.
+A hypothetical third franchise tag would be worth $16,982,784, which means playing out the nightmarish (for all sides) scenario of three franchise tags would cost the Broncos over $38.6 million, which is likely close to the amount of guaranteed money that Clady's agent, Pat Dye, is seeking right now on a multi-year deal.